#Ham4Ham lottery opens Nov. 17 for local 'Hamilton' shows

 Forty $10 tickets will be available for each "Hamilton" show in Madison through a #Ham4Ham lottery two days before each performance, the Overture Center and the show's producer announced Monday.

-The digital lottery will open at 11 a.m., Nov.
-17 for tickets to the opening night performance, Tuesday, Nov.
-19 at Overture.
+The digital lottery will open at 11 a.m.
+Nov.
+17 for tickets to the opening performance on Nov.
+19.

 Like in other cities staging the blockbuster musical, the lottery can be entered through an official Hamilton app available for all iOS and Android devices in the Apple App Store and the Google Play Store (See hamiltonmusical.com/app).